HL7/genomics-reporting/input/intro-notes/StructureDefinition-genomic-study-metadata-intro.md

+> **ToDo Note:** GenomicStudy details todo.
+>
+{:.modified-content}

 The details of a performed genomic study are captured as genomic study analysis instances, referenced via the genomic study's genomic-study-analysis-ext extension.

-> **STU Note:** Genomic Study and Genomic Study Analysis profiles are backported from the [FHIR R5 GenomicStudy resource](https://hl7.org/fhir/R5/genomicstudy.html).
-{:.stu-note}

 ### Scope and Usage